 Mix The Rice

-Begin by mixing the chilled cauliflower rice with cream cheese and rice vinegar.
+Begin by mixing the chilled cauliflower rice with cream cheese and rice vinegar in a small bowl.
 Mix everything well to create a paste.
+You can pulse the mixture in a food processor if you want it well blended.

 Spread Paste Onto Seaweed Wrap

-Roll out your seaweed and place it on the sushi bamboo mat.
-Spread an even layer of your cauliflower rice mixture on the seaweed.
+Roll out your seaweed and place it on the sushi mat or bamboo roller.
+Spread a thin layer of your cream cheese and cauliflower rice mixture on the seaweed.

-At the bottom of your seaweed sheet, layer a line of shrimp, cucumber, and avocado.
+At the bottom of your nori sheet, layer a line of shrimp, cucumber, and avocado.
 Make sure not to add too much.

 Now that all of your ingredients have been added and layered, you can start to roll the keto sushi.
 Begin at one end, slowly rolling and squeezing until it has created a tube.